Luka Dončić: MVP season (2017–2018)

 On February 9, 2018, Dončić led his team with 27 points in a losing effort to Olympiacos, 80–79.
-He had another strong performance on February 17, versus Iberostar Tenerife in the 2018 Spanish King's Cup, posting 17 points, 7 rebounds, 5 assists, and 4 steals.
-On March 30, 2018, Dončić scored 24 points, grabbed 9 rebounds, and made a game-winning three-pointer under a second left in regulation to beat Crvena zvezda Belgrade, 82–79.
+Dončić had another strong performance on February 17 against Iberostar Tenerife in the 2018 Spanish King's Cup, posting 17 points, seven rebounds, five assists, and four steals.
+On March 30, 2018, Dončić scored 24 points, grabbed nine rebounds, and made a game-winning three-pointer under a second left in regulation to beat Crvena zvezda Belgrade, 82–79.
 On May 9, he recorded 17 points, 10 rebounds, and 10 assists in 22 minutes against Real Betis Energía Plus, for the first triple-double in the ACB since the 2006–07 season, seventh in league history.
-Dončić finished with 16 points, 7 rebounds, and 2 assists on May 18, in a 92–83 win over CSKA Moscow in the EuroLeague semi-finals.
+Dončić finished with 16 points, seven rebounds, and two assists on May 18, in a 92–83 victory over CSKA Moscow in the EuroLeague semifinals.
 On May 20, he guided Real Madrid to a EuroLeague finals victory over Fenerbahçe Doğuş.
-He was subsequently named EuroLeague Final Four MVP after scoring 15 points.
-Dončić won the EuroLeague MVP award, being its youngest winner, after averaging 16 points, 4.9 rebounds, and 4.3 assists per game over 33 EuroLeague games and leading the league in PIR.
-He also repeated as the EuroLeague Rising Star, becoming the third back-to-back winner.
-Also, Dončić earned the ACB Best Young Player and MVP accolades after helping his team defeat Kirolbet Baskonia in the league finals.
-On June 29, 2018, he parted ways with Real Madrid.
+Dončić was subsequently named EuroLeague Final Four MVP after scoring 15 points.
+He won the EuroLeague MVP award, being its youngest winner, after averaging 16 points, 4.9 rebounds, and 4.3 assists per game over 33 EuroLeague games and leading the league in PIR.
+Dončić also repeated as the EuroLeague Rising Star, becoming the third back-to-back winner.
+Not only that, but he earned the ACB Best Young Player and MVP accolades after helping his team defeat Kirolbet Baskonia in the league finals.
+On June 29, 2018, Dončić parted ways with Real Madrid.